 Besides the spectacular architectural design, the town hall has beautiful interiors and cellars as well as a huge number of statues and paintings to explore over the three floors.
-There are also daily tours to the rest of the building where the guide will explain to you the details of the construction history of this Gothic gem.
-For example, the statues representing biblical figures, other statues scholars, eminent citizens, artists, judges, dukes of Brabant, and even napoleon that ornate the exterior weren’t part of the building until the 19th century.
+There are also daily tours to the rest of the building, where the guide will explain to you the details of the construction history of this Gothic gem.
+For example, the statues representing biblical figures, scholars, eminent citizens, artists, judges, dukes of Brabant, and even Napoleon that ornate the exterior weren’t part of the building until the 19th century.

 #17 Gravensteen (Castle of the Counts)